ttakahashi21/website/content/en/blog/_posts/2022-12-6-cross-namespace-data-sources-alpha.md

 The following things are required to use cross namespace volume provisioning:

-* Enable the `AnyVolumeDataSource` and `CrossNamespaceVolumeDataSource` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) for the kube-apiserver, kube-controller-manager
+* Enable the `AnyVolumeDataSource` and `CrossNamespaceVolumeDataSource` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) for the kube-apiserver and kube-controller-manager
 * Install a CRD for the specific `VolumeSnapShot` controller
 * Install the CSI Provisioner controller and enable the `CrossNamespaceVolumeDataSource` feature gate
 * Install the CSI driver